onTheDL/das-nextJS/README.md

 ## Acknoledgements

-- Design consultation by Linden Laserna.
+- Design consultation by Linden Laserna
-- Images and Lottie component animations contributed by Zach Reece.
+- Images and Lottie component animations contributed by Zach Reece
 - Logo generated with BrandCrowd.com